-Being subject to capability action may have an impact on the pay review for that or the following academic year.
+Being subject to capability action under the Capability Policy may have an impact on the pay review for that or the following academic year.

 However, the incremental point may be considered following a further pay review retrospectively, if the employee makes sufficient progress to reach a good level of performance.